MicrosoftDocs/azure-docs/articles/security/benchmarks/content-delivery-network-security-baseline.md

 >[!NOTE]
 >Because the Responsibility field is set to "Not applicable", this section will be omitted from the published baseline.

-**Guidance**: Not applicable; CDN does not store, process or transmit data classified as sensitive.
+**Guidance**: Not applicable; Content Delivery Network does not store, process or transmit data classified as sensitive.

 **Azure Security Center monitoring**: Not applicable